jcsteh/osara/readme.md

 If you need help, please subscribe to the [Reapers Without Peepers mailing list](http://bluegrasspals.com/mailman/listinfo/rwp) and ask your questions there.

 ## Reporting Issues
-Issues should be reported [on GitHub](https://github.com/nvaccess/osara/issues).
+Issues should be reported [on GitHub](https://github.com/jcsteh/osara/issues).

-## Donations
-If you find OSARA useful and want it to continue to improve, please consider [donating to NV Access](http://www.nvaccess.org/donate/).

 ## Building
 This section is for those interested in building OSARA from source code.